jgstew/jgstew.github.io/_posts/2018-10-29-Debug-Dashboard-In-BigFix-Console.md

     * ![Load Dashboard](/images/BigFix/Dashboards/LoadDashboardInConsole.png)
 1. View the Dashboard
     * Should load automatically
-    * If not, check under ["Dashboards -> All Dashboards"](/images/BigFix/Dashboards/DashboardLocationCustom.png)
+    * If not, check under [Dashboards -> All Dashboards](/images/BigFix/Dashboards/DashboardLocationCustom.png)